Thank you Tom from WTFFF 3D Printing Podcast for interviewing Aaron. Below is a transcript of the interview. The podcast audio can be heard here.

 I think he’s a person from a very entrepreneurial way, which I think is really interesting.
 I think his own personal journey of self-taught CAD really has led to a unique perspective on it, where a lot of CAD developers come so out of an indoctrinated CAD world.
 They’re a little too much drinking the Kool-Aid.
 When you understand that and when you think about the emerging market of people needing to learn CAD, it actually makes sense.
 It’s a great little niche.
 Let’s listen to the interview and then we’ll talk about it some more on the other side.

 Aaron, thanks so much for joining us today on WTFFF.
 It’s great to have you here.

 Aaron, can you give us a little background on yourself first and then why you decided to create SelfCAD?

 I’m basically a self-taught entrepreneur.
 I’ve been in many industries before.
 I’m a licensed life and health insurance, licensed mortgage banker, real estate, many different things.
 A few years ago, I decided I want to go into tech business and build something on my own.
-I had an idea of something to develop, which in order to do that required an online 3D software.
+I had an idea of something to develop, which in order to do that required online 3D software.
 I started working on that.
-As we started developing it, I consulted with some professors in some university and some others.
-They suggested that I would be much better off just developing a full-fledged CAD software for 3D printing, as this is what’s newly coming up and so on.
+As we started developing it, I consulted with some professors in some universities and some others.
+They suggested that I would be much better off just developing full-fledged CAD software for 3D printing, as this is what’s newly coming up and so on.
 We refocused and that’s basically where the idea came from, I started developing that.

 How long has SelfCAD existed than online?

-SelfCAD existed over the last half year.
+SelfCAD existed over the last half-year.
 We kept on uploading some beta tests.
 The official beta released was about six weeks ago.
 Basically now, it’s getting done and we’re getting ready.
 Now, we get to release the final release.